BabatImReal/Disaster-Report-Web/DATABASE.md

 - `level` : Severity level (e.g., Minor, Moderate, Severe)
 - `time` : Contains `from` and `to` timestamps
 - `location` : Stores `longitude`, `latitude`, `country`, and `city`
+- `source`: Identifier of the report of the disaster
+- `admin` : Identifier of the admin that verifies the alert.

 ---